top of page

 And that's just the beginning of the fun.

-Eat Up: Perfect as a meal or snack, boudin (pronounced "boo-dan") is a Cajun/Creole sausage made with cooked rice, pork, liver, onions and seasonings.
-The Southwest Louisiana Boudin Trail highlights local food establishments, specialty meat shops, and grocery stores that offer the delicacy.
+Eat Up: Perfect as a meal or snack, boudin (pronounced "boo-dan") is a Cajun/Creole sausage made with cooked rice, pork, liver, onions, and seasonings.
+The Southwest Louisiana Boudin Trail highlights local food establishments, specialty meat shops, and grocery stores in the area offering the delicacy.
 Be sure to try the cracklins with a side of Steens for dipping.

 Lafayette

 Experience the "greatest free party on earth" in Lafayette.
-The city hosts various parades and events like the Krewe de Canailles Walking Parade (Feb.
-21), Courir de Mardi Gras (Feb.
-23) at Vermilionville and the Le Festival de Mardi Gras à Lafayette (Feb.
-28; Mar.1 -4), which features carnival rides, live music, and much more.
+The city hosts various parades and events, like the Krewe de Canailles Walking Parade (Feb.
+6), the Courir de Mardi Gras (Feb.
+8) at Vermilionville, and the Le Festival de Mardi Gras à Lafayette (Feb.
+13 -17), which features carnival rides, live music, and much more.

-The "Hub City" also allows you to visit Acadiana's surrounding communities to experience parades and festivities from Iberia Parish (be sure to check out New Iberia's King Cake trail) to Evangeline Parish
+The "Hub City" also allows you to visit Acadiana's surrounding communities to experience parades and festivities from Iberia Parish (be sure to check out New Iberia's King Cake trail) to the Cajun Mardi Gras Festival (Feb.
+13 -17) in Eunice, with five full days of parades, chicken runs, live music and other Mardi Gras festivities.

-Immerse Yourself: From Jean Lafitte National Historical Park & Preserve-Acadian Cultural Center to Cajun Food Tours, there are numerous ways to learn about and engage in Cajun ways and culture.
+Immerse Yourself: From Jean Lafitte National Historical Park & Preserve-Acadian Cultural Center to Cajun Food Tours, there are numerous ways to learn about and engage with Cajun culture.
 You can even learn the Cajun two-step, if you dare.

 Baton Rouge

 Through Fat Tuesday, family-friendly celebrations include the all-female Krewe of Artemis nighttime parade (Feb.
-21), Mid City Gras (Feb.
-23) with a Krewe of Squirrels and a lawnmower brigade, and the Krewe of Shenandoah (Mar.
-3), featuring Dimple the golf ball.
+6), Mid City Gras (Feb.
+8) with a krewe of squirrels and a lawnmower brigade and the Krewe of Shenandoah (Feb.
+16), featuring Dimple the golf ball.

-Don't forget about nearby parades, like Donaldsonville's Mardi Gras Parade (Feb.
-16) and the Krewe of Comogo (Mar.
+Don't forget about nearby parades, like Gonzales' Krewe of Ascension's Mardi Gras Mambo Parade (Feb.
+7) and the Krewe of Comogo Parade (Mar.
 2) in Plaquemine.

-Height Matters: DYK Louisiana is home to the tallest state capitol building in the country.
+Height Matters: Louisiana is home to the tallest state capitol building in the country.

-Commissioned by the extremely colorful governor Huey P. Long, the Louisiana State Capitol in Baton Rouge was completed in 1932 and stands 450 feet high with 34 floors, with an observation deck on the 27th floor.
+Commissioned by the extremely colorful governor Huey P. Long, the Louisiana State Capitol was completed in 1932 and stands 450 feet high with 34 floors and an observation deck on the 27th floor.

 Long was assassinated here in 1935 and is buried on the grounds.